1fish2/BBQTimer/README.md

 * In short, to add a lock screen widget on Jelly Bean or KitKat:
     * On Android 4.4 KitKat, turn on Settings → Security → Enable Widgets.
     * Wake the screen.
-    * Swipe from the left edge of the screen to the right until you see the “+” screen.
+    * Swipe from the left edge of the screen towards the right until you see the “+” screen.
     * Tap “+”.
     * Unlock the phone.
     * Tap the BBQ Timer widget.